jasonjac2/OneMoreWiki/Reference-Commands.md

 OneMore keeps track of footnotes and will automatically reorder them to keep them numbered sequentially from the top of the page.
 If you delete a footnote, it again will renumber the remaining footnotes so there are no gaps.
 Pretty slick, huh?

+## Replace URLs with Images
+Replaces all or selected hyperlinked URLs that reference online images with those referred image.
+If the image cannot be downloaded, no changes are made.

 ## Replace URLs with Web Page Titles
 Automatically replaces all or selected hyperlinked URLs with the &lt;title> specified on the